 The axis of symmetry is an imaginary straight line that is perpendicular to the directrix and passes through the focus.

 Vertex is the point where the parabola makes its sharpest turn.
-It is located right in the middle of focus and the directrix.
+It is located right in the middle of the focus and the directrix.

 Properties of Parabola